Alexwilliamson1/Battlesnake/README.md

 ## Requirements:

 To run the Battlesnake program, one requires: Python 3 or higher; Flask; “pip” for installing Python packages; an internet connection; and a public URL provider, such as ngrok.
-To install Flask, run the command `pip install -r requirements.txt`.
+To install Flask, run the command `pip install Flask==2.3.2`.

 To run the genetic algorithm, one requires Python 3 or higher.